 3. After two or three days, uncover the bowl and lift the foil out of the bowl.
 Pour the excess solution into another bowl and then carefully peel the aluminum foil off the rock candy crystals that have formed.
 Set this hardened candy bowl upside down on a paper towel and let it dry for another day.

 4. Melt some white chocolate chips.
 You can do this in a double boiler on the stove or in the microwave, being careful to stir every fifteen seconds.
 Set your geode upside down on top of a glass and pour the chocolate over the top, using a spoon to spread it down over the edges.
 Let the chocolate harden a bit.

 5. Next, melt the (milk or dark) chocolate chips.
 Pour this chocolate over the white chocolate, using a spoon to spread it down over the edges.
 Put a couple chocolate sandwich cookies into a bag and crush them.
 Sprinkle the crumbs over the chocolate before it sets to create a rough, rocky look.
 Let set and that’s it!

 Now, you may enjoy your beautiful (and tasty) geode!

 We hope you enjoy your edible experiment!
 We’d love to know what other kid-friendly science experiments you have done with your kids.
-Share in the comments below.
+Share with us on Facebook!